jlcanovas/vocareum-helper/README.md

 ## Uploading files into a part

 This option uploads previously downloaded files into a part.
 It works with the same options as the download option.

-Note that the structure of the files is expected to be the same as the one downloaded.
+> Note: The structure of the files is expected to be the same as the one downloaded.

+> Note: Due to restricions in the REST API, the files are uploaded according to the folders in the parts, with a delay of 15 seconds between uploads.
+This is to avoid the API to return an error.

 The options to given in the command line are:
 * `-u`: the course ID to upload (see `-l` option to know the available course ids)